 Step 3: Book Your Flight

 If you are flying into Vancouver, there are several tricks for finding cheap(er) airfares.
-You can compare flights into Vancouver International Airport (YVR) with flights into nearby airports, including Bellingham, WA and Abbotsford, BC.
-According to Flight Network data--Canada's largest online travel agency--you should book your flight 35 days before your departure date for the best deals.
+For a start, you can compare flights into Vancouver International Airport (YVR) with flights coming into nearby airports, including Bellingham, WA and Abbotsford, BC, both of which are only around an hour's drive from the city.
+According to Flight Network data —Canada's largest online travel agency —you should book your flight 35 days before your departure date for the best deals.

 Want a nonstop flight to Vancouver?